graphql/graphql-spec/spec/Section 5 -- Validation.md

 ```

 Conversely the leaf field selections of GraphQL operations must be of type
-scalar or enum.
-Leaf selections on objects, interfaces, and unions without
+scalar, enum, or list of those types.
+Leaf selections on objects, interfaces, unions
-subfields are disallowed.
+or list of those types without subfields are disallowed.

 Let's assume the following additions to the query root operation type of the
 schema: